By Praveen Bhadada, Partner & Global Practice Head, Digital, Zinnov; Mohit Gupta, Engagement Lead, Digital, Zinnov; Richa Kejriwal, Marketing, Zinnov

 Circa 1931.
 America found itself in the grips of ‘The Great Depression’.
 The country was in turmoil and its economy was eroding.
 It was then when Bing Crosby, recorded a ballad with the words, “I found a million dollar baby in a five-and-ten-cent store.”
 The song was a hit, as it gave people some hope, that they are worth more than their economic circumstance – and circumstances are temporary.
 Its namesake movie, Million Dollar Baby, is also one that talks of grit, resilience, and victory.
 An aspiring boxer wanting to make a name for herself in the ring and ultimately succeeding with the help of a gruff, but a well-meaning and skillful coach.

-Drawing an analogy here, Small Medium Businesses (SMBs) in India are pretty much a million-dollar – rather a billion-dollar baby.
-With Digital as its coach, SMBs are on a meteoric rise.
+Drawing an analogy here, Small Medium Businesses in India are pretty much a million-dollar – rather a billion-dollar baby.
+With digital technologies as the coach, Small and Medium Businesses (SMBs) are on a meteoric rise.
 SMBs could very well be the silver lining in the cloud of the economic crisis that is looming on the horizon.
-With digital helming this growth, the entire technology ecosystem stands to benefit – but only if they act NOW!
+With digital technology helming this growth, the entire technology ecosystem stands to benefit – but only if they act NOW!

 Small and Medium Businesses in India are flourishing.
 They form the cornerstone of India’s economy contributing ~30% to the overall GDP in India.
 Especially with the increasing proliferation of digital, SMBs are becoming ubiquitous.
 Currently, the Small and Medium Business base in India stands at a whopping 75 Mn, and this number is expected to grow to 105 Mn in the next five years.